DiamondLightSource/davidia/README.md

 ## Demonstrating Davidia

-Prepare a clean Python 3.10+ environment (or virtual environment) then install the Davidia Python package with
+Prepare a clean Python 3.10+ installation (this may be a conda or a virtual environment) then install the Davidia Python package with

 ### `pip install "davidia[all]"`